bartwc/SoftwareSystems/5-fsm/README.md

    Hence, the team ensured that the number of states is minimal, yet sufficient.
 This also took into account the requirement that the "LowDose" state can still progress to the "HighDose" state.
 Transitions from one state to another are also carefully designed to ensure that transition between states is smooth with no deadlock in a certain state.
 The state machine loop is also designed to be complete for the path to start and return to the start state(ActionLogic).
-   This was tested more extensively as there exist values which were absent in the FSM - 1-Plane System.
+   This meant that there were safety design considerations to ensure X-Ray Controller can be deactivated when the operation has finally ended.
+FSM - 2-Plane System was tested more extensively as there exist values which were absent in the FSM - 1-Plane System.
-2. Given the requirement that the value of the events needs to be considered in FSM - 2-Plane System, the "lowDosePedal" variable was created to indicate whether pedal 1 ("1"), pedal 2 ("2"), or pedal 3 ("3") was chosen.
-Once again, p1, p2, p3 relates to the respective planes "Frontal", "Lateral", and "Biplane".
-This enables a feature when "startLowVideo" request is sent, it can transit back to the "Low-Dose" state with the correct projection based on the last recorded "lowDosePedal" integer value.
+2. Given the requirement that the value of the events needs to be considered in FSM - 2-Plane System, the variables commented out are indicators for pedal 1 (integer "0"), pedal 2 (integer "1"), or pedal 3 (integer "2") was chosen.
+Once again, pedal 1, pedal 2, pedal 3 relates to the respective planes "Frontal", "Lateral", and "Biplane" for the "LowDose" projections.
 3. In the assignment instructions for the 2-Plane System, the teaching team indicated that "You can assume that the startLowVideo and stopLowVideo requests alternate for each specific projection, similarly for the startHighVideo and stopHighVideo".
-Hence, there is an alternation of projection value for Low-Dose projection when startLowVideo and stopLowVideo requests alternate.
-As the requests alternate, Low-Dose projection value can ascend from one to three before returning to zero and repeating the same pattern.
-4. However, although the High-Dose X-Ray projection also alternates in a round-robin fashion when startHighVideo and stopHighVideo request alternate.
-The only difference for High-Dose is that unlike Low-Dose, the integer value for High-Dose ascends from "1" to "3" but always returns to "1" and not "0".
+This was clarified extensively with the TA who informed the team that it is indeed not a toggle back and forth from "LowDose" state to "ActionLogic" state just to alternate projection.
+Rather, it is a key piece of information to check what happens to the designed state diagram logic flow when various "startLowVideo" events are sent continuously with different values.
+With this key piece of information, the following points below would indicate the design flow to achieve the requirement.
+4. It must be noted in the design that when "startLowVideo" request is sent, a value larger than "2" cannot be sent as it is an illogical value that does not map to any projection.
+When "activateLowVideo" integer is set after reaching the "LowDose" sate, it can return to "ActionLogic" state with deactivation of the controller, without resetting the value of "activateLowVideo".
+However, if the Surgeon does not want to send a "stopLowVideo" request, then he can send a "startHighVideo" request, but the value of "startHighVideo" request must be the same value as "activateLowVideo" controller.
+This represents the Surgeon made a concerted move to increase the X-Ray dose from "LowDose" to "HighDose" for the particular plane.
+5. In any case when the Surgeon wants to change the plane during "HighDose", the Surgeon can send a "startLowVideo" request with the newly chosen number.
+This means the value "activateHighVideo" would not reset while transiting to "LowDose" state with the newly chosen plane.
+The Surgeon can then send a "StartHighVideo" request to increase the X-Ray dosage for the newly chosen plane.
-5. "HighDose" state can also transit either to "LowDose" and "ActionLogic" while ensuring the event transitions are not the same.
-After consulting with the lecturer, it is permitted for request.startLowVideo to transit from "HighDose" state to "LowDose" state when "lowDosePedal" integer is not "0" while request.stopHighVideo transits "HighDose" state to "ActionLogic" state when "lowDosePedal" integer is "0".
+6. "HighDose" state can also transit either to "LowDose" and "ActionLogic" while ensuring the event transitions are not the same.
+After consulting with the lecturer, it is permitted for request.startLowVideo to transit from "HighDose" state to "LowDose" state while request.stopHighVideo transits "HighDose" state to "ActionLogic" state.
+7. The Transition from "HighDose" state to "ActionLogic" state is to enable a safety feature where the Surgeon can deactivate the controller quickly in case of any emergency while using the X-Ray Controller in "HighDose" state.

 ## Authors
 [@Zhengtao Huang (5833469, zhengtaohuang)]()<br>